Adolis García Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 10th in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.

-- The Mariners have the third-ranked team ERA across all league pitching staffs (3.79).
+- The Mariners have the second-ranked team ERA among all MLB pitching staffs (3.76).

-- His most recent time out was on Sunday against the Texas Rangers, when the right-hander threw 3 1/3 innings, surrendering six earned runs while allowing five hits.
+- His last time out came on Tuesday against the Houston Astros, when the right-hander went six innings, surrendering five earned runs while giving up eight hits.

-- In 17 games this season, the 23-year-old has amassed a 4.39 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .230 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.